 This is a movie that deals with real problems that occur more than we chose to deal with.
 Yet there comes a time when we all have to face our demons and it is in that moment when we either stand or run.
 Hidden In Plain Sight is a movie about abuse and what lenghths some people go in order to avoid a confrontational situation.
 It also shows what negativity comes from getting involved in illicit affairs.
 The storyline has quite a bit of predictability; which, somehow diminishes what the director is trying to portray.
 However, the story does drive the point home, that running does not solve everything.
 And all the fake id’s in the world cannot hide you from the truth.
 Your secret sins will find you out.

 Originally realeased in 2019.
 Hidden in Plain Sight is 87 minutes, is rated TV-14 and can be seen on Netflix.
-However, advised that some scenes are somewhat explicit for the younger crowd.
+However, be advised that some scenes are somewhat explicit for the younger crowd.

 We give Hidden In Plain Sight